 Many of the safety instructions even felt a bit overscaled.
 This might be done on purpose by the travel companies to make the trip sound more adventurous and extreme than it really is.
 Chernobyl is simply safe to visit.

 The original sarcophagus covering Reactor 4 of the Nuclear Plant.
 Because of the radiation, the cranes seen in the picture are operated from another location further away from the steel and concrete shell.
 Next year, this sight will disappear and make way to…

 …this thing.
 The new shelter is so huge that the first sarcophagus will fit inside it.
 When the new structure is finished in late 2017, it will be moved on rails to it’s final position.
 The budget for the building project has been over 2 billion euros.

-A normal sight during the trip.
+A normal sight while visiting Chernobyl.
 The beginning of the trip felt like a rather traditional tourist tour, with short stops on sights and almost all of the group members taking plenty of pictures with their cameras and cell phones.